LazerTechnologies/choo-choo-monorepo/docs/calling-nextStop.md

 #### 5. Call `nextStop` from the Backend

-See [backend orchestration overview](/docs/nextStop-backend-orchestration.md) for more details.
+See [ChooChoo Journey: System Docs](./nextStop-flow.md) for more details on the backend orchestration.

 ---